wkaluza/waypoint/docs/README.md

 Building Waypoint requires a C++23-capable compiler.
 It has been confirmed to work out of the box with GCC 15 and Clang 20.
-We will use the latter in the following examples.
+We will use the latter in the examples that follow.

 ### The build-and-install method (recommended)